Ephesiel/tempus-fugit-intranet/readme.txt

 If user_id is set, the user_slug is useless
 If neither user_id or user_slug are set, the user will be the current one (it means the user which is on the site or nothing happend if he is not register)

-= Filters =
+= Actions =
-You can use one filter calls 'tfi_user_datas_change' which accept 3 arguments.
+You can use one action calls 'tfi_user_datas_changed' which accept 3 arguments.
 * The first is the id of the user which changed his data.
 * The second is an array of all fields which changed, with all their options.
 * The third is an array of all values for each fields.

 = Other points =
 * The upload max size of a file is, by default, 2 Mb on most wordpress site.
 So to allow higher image size, you need to change your server configuration about upload file max size.
+* The max file upload is 20 by default on a server.
+When using more than 20 files, you need to change it or only the 20 first files will be updated (when you use echo plugin for example).
+* The max input vars is 1000 by default (variable which can be send in post method).
+You need to increase this number if you have a lot of users and fields to update in the admin panel.